 There are no known contraindications for the sonographic assessment of the abdominal aorta.

 Sonographic assessment of the aorta is performed in real time B-mode imaging programmed with the abdominal settings.
 The curvilinear transducer is ideal given its lower frequency and deeper penetration.
 However, the phased array transducer can be employed as well.
+Occasionally, the linear probe can provide significant detail in thin individuals.

 Similar to any sonographic examination, the appropriate configuration is necessary to acquire detailed images of the abdominal aorta.
 Place the patient in the supine position with the bed adjusted to the level of the provider’s waist.
 Darken the room and apply sufficient gel.